UxuginPython/rrtk/README.md

 - Don't require a feature to be enabled for motion profiles.
 - Make `Settable` able to follow `Getter`s of the same type.
 - Add `GetterFromHistory` struct allowing `History` objects to be used as `Getter`s.
+### 0.3.0
+- Add `set_delta` and `set_time` methods to `GetterFromHistory`.
+- Move `streams::Constant` to `ConstantGetter`.
+- Implement `Settable` for `ConstantGetter`.
+- Add `get_last_request` method to `Settable`.
+- Move `MotionProfile` `get_*` methods to `Option` instead of `Result`.
+- Rename `UpdateOutput` to `NothingOrError`.
+- Fix `Axle` bug where it would try to use nonexistent PID controllers for `Device::ImpreciseWrite` objects if it had not yet received a `Command`.
+- Instead of directly implementing `set` in `Settable`, you now implement `direct_set`.
+You should still *call* just `set` though.
+This is a workaround required to make `SettableData` and `get_last_request` work correctly.
+- Move `MotionProfile` to `History<Command, E>` instead of `History<State, E>`.
+- Move timestamps to `i64` instread of `i32`.
+The recommended unit is nanoseconds.
+This is not `u64` due to the use of deltas.
+- Fix `MovingAverageStream` panicing issue.
+- Rename `StreamPID` to `PIDControllerStream`.
+- Improve performance of `PIDControllerStream`.
+- Mark `Error` enum as non-exhaustive.
+- Write three example files.
+- Derive additional traits for a few structs.
+- Give `MotionProfile` a return value after it has completed.
+This is based on the end state provided to the constructor.
+It will choose the lowest possible position derivative to satisfy the end state.
+This means that if acceleration is 0, the position derivative in the command will be velocity, otherwise acceleration.
+If velocity is also 0, it will be position, otherwise just velocity.
+- Add `get_(position|velocity|acceleration)` methods to `Command`.
+- Add `Latest` stream allowing you to choose the output of whichever of a set of streams has the later timestamp.